pradeeka7/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/_index.md

 weight: 1
 ---

-Webhook templates define a webhook integration that is not created (yet).
-Templates allows for using common values for many webhooks, such as a common base URLs.
+Webhook templates define a webhook integration that is not yet created.
+Templates allow using common values for many webhooks, such as a common base URLs.

 Webhook templates are primarily targeted at service providers who want to create specialized webhook integrations for the users of {{% tts %}}.